V4Fire/Client/src/base/b-sidebar/README.md

 * The component implements [[iVisible]], [[iOpenToggle]], [[iLockPageScroll]] traits.

+* The component automatically synchronizes the `opened` modifier if the `globalName` prop is provided.

 * The component supports the `overWrapper` layout.

 * By default, the root tag of the component is `<div>`.